-In Figures 11 and 12 the corresponding delays of systems with five and ten buffers are illustrated.
-Figures illustrate the proportional increase in the delay compared to the base delays caused by the propagation and processing times.
-The delays are relatively low.
-The short connections, i.e., connections that belong to classes 2 and 3 have the greatest proportional increases in delays.
-With ten delay lines the delays obtained are slightly smaller, but the difference is minor.
-The delays are distributed among different connections independently of the number of the delay lines.
-The delays obtained with five irregular or ten regular buffers are not illustrated here, since the delays obtained with irregular and regular configurations are in practice the same.
+On the right hand side of Figures 7, 8, 9 and 10 the corresponding delays are illustrated.
+Figures present the proportional increase in the delay compared to the base delays caused by the propagation and processing times.
+The delays are relatively low, as depicted in figures.
+The short connections, i.e., connections in classes 2 and 3 have the greatest proportional increases of delays.
+The number of delay lines affects considerably to the amount of delay, but it is distributed among different connections independently of the number of the delay lines.
+The delays are practically the same with irregular and regular connections.